-The accounting cycle is a system of recording, processing, summarizing and communicating all financial transactions of an entity, in a uniform and consistent manner.
-It starts when a transaction occurs, and concludes with its representation on the financial statements.
-At this time, the cycle concludes and steps are taken to begin the next accounting cycle, signaling the start of the next fiscal period.
+The accounting cycle is a system of recording, processing, summarizing and communicating all financial transactions in a consistent way.
+It starts when a transaction occurs, and ends with its representation on financial statements.
+Once the cycle concludes, steps are taken to begin the next accounting cycle.
+This signals the start of the next fiscal period.

-The accounting cycle can aid the organization in catching transaction errors.
-Moreover, profitability can be measured and compared from the end of one fiscal period to another, because income and expense accounts are closed (and zeroed out) at the end of a fiscal period, rather than continuing to accumulate in succeeding periods.
-Compliance with accounting, along with tax and other governmental regulations, also depends on successful application of the accounting cycle within the organization.
+The accounting cycle can help the business in catching transaction errors.
+It can also help measure and compare profitability from the end of one fiscal period to another.
+This is because income and expense accounts are closed (and zeroed out) at the end of a fiscal period, rather than accumulating in succeeding periods.
+Compliance with accounting regulations, along with tax and other governmental regulations, depends on successful application of the accounting cycle within an organization.

-Organizations typically complete the accounting cycle at the end of each fiscal period (typically at the end of the month).
-At year-end, the accounting cycle may take longer to complete as an organization’s management and outside accountants spend extra time performing a final check on the completeness and accuracy of the financial statements.
+Organizations typically complete the accounting cycle at the end of each fiscal period (usually at the end of the month).
+At year-end, the accounting cycle may take longer to complete as management and outside accountants spend extra time checking the completeness and accuracy of the financial statements.

-Below are the steps of the accounting cycle, as illustrated in the diagram and briefly described below.
+The steps of the accounting cycle are illustrated in the diagram and described below.

-Every financial transaction of an organization needs to be identified and captured into the accounting system.
-Transactions are recorded (posted) using the double-entry bookkeeping system, whereby at least one account is debited, and one account is credited.
+An organization must identify and capture every financial transaction into the accounting system.
+Transactions are recorded (posted) using the double-entry bookkeeping system, where at least one account is debited, and one account is credited.

 The general ledger (G/L) is a group of accounts that reflects changes to the balances, based on transaction recorded.
 Once all transactions are posted to the ledger, the balances of each account can be determined.